 Contact Post-Award for assistance with budget revision calculations.

-If it is determined that prior sponsor approval is required, Pre-Award will contact the sponsor on behalf of the PI and obtain such approval prior to routing the request for budget revision to Post-Award.
-Once the sponsor approval is received, Pre-Award will route the Budget Revision Form together with a copy of any applicable approval from the agency, to Post-Award for review, internal approval, and processing.
+If prior sponsor approval is required, Pre-Award will contact the sponsor on behalf of the PI and obtain such approval.
+Once the sponsor approval is received, Pre-Award will route to Post-Award the Budget Revision Form together with a copy of any applicable approval from the agency.
+After they are processed by Post-Award, budget revisions are reflected in Data Warehouse on the following day.